 Audio conferencing for student and instructor discussions and meetings.

-Online whiteboard to share ideas and collaborate.
+Campus and online whiteboard to share ideas and collaborate.

 Students with the following characteristics and learning styles may find real-time instruction to be the best fit:

-Accredited Online Colleges: Process and Importance
+Accredited & Most Affordable Online Colleges: Process and Importance

 Institutions seeking accreditation undergo a strict review process that includes inspection of elements such as planning of the curriculum, course offerings, graduation rates, available facilities, financial resources, faculty, and admission standards.
 Institutions and programs that receive accreditation must go through a continuous evaluation to ensure that they comply with the standards set by the accreditation body.

 There are currently 15 accrediting agencies recognized by the Department of Education to carry out regional, national, and programmatic accreditation.
 There are specialized accrediting organizations in charge of a subject; and program-based reviews in such areas as healthcare, counseling, law, community and social services.
 It is important for students to choose an accredited program of study because assures the quality of education from the subject institution.
 Read our college information blog to learn more about accredited college degrees.

 The following also makes it important to enroll in an accredited institution: